tmijail/Odoo-Power-BI-Connector/README.md

    - `fields as list`
    - `context as record`

  - `set_schema`: Whether or not to set the column types according to the field definition on Odoo.
+Defaults to `true`.

 #### Example: Get the names and emails of our contacts at Azure Interior